-Farm Fountain by Ken Rinaldo and Amy Youngs is a system for growing edible and ornamental fish and plants in a constructed, indoor ecosystem.
-Based on the concept of aquaponics, this hanging garden fountain uses a simple pond pump, along with gravity to flow the nutrients from fish waste through the plant roots.
+Farm Fountain Four is a system for growing edible and ornamental fish and plants in a constructed, indoor ecosystem.
+Based on aquaponics, this hanging garden fountain uses a pond pump and gravity to flow the nutrients from fish waste through the bacteria and plant roots.
 The plants and bacteria in the system serve to cleanse and purify the water for the fish.

-The plants we are currently growing include lettuces, cilantro, mint, basil, tomatoes, chives, parsley, mizuna, watercress, and tatsoi.
 The Tilapia fish in this work are also edible and are a variety that has been farmed for thousands of years in the Nile delta.
 Growing our own fish has also meant that we have had to confront the killing, cleaning of them ourselves.

 While Farm Fountain is a functional sculpture it is also a philosophy that the artists wish to propagate.
 We have created illustrated instructions online to share our designs within an open-source philosophy.